SimonGenin/hadron-docs/src/events.md

 });
 ```

-After initialization you can retrieve event manager from DI container - it is registered under the key `eventManager`.
+After initialization you can retrieve the event manager from the DI container - it is registered under the key `eventManager`.

 ## Event Manager methods